cfosseprez/swarmsort/README.md

 SwarmSort solves the data association problem in multi-object tracking by:
 - **Maintaining temporal consistency** of object identities across frames using Kalman filtering and motion prediction
-- **Handling occlusions and reappearances** through re-identification with visual embeddings
+- **Handling occlusions and reappearances** through re-identification with visual embeddings (lightweight gpu based embedding integrated)
 - **Preventing ID switches** in dense scenarios using uncertainty-aware cost computation and collision detection
 - **Adapting to scene dynamics** with hybrid assignment strategies that balance speed and accuracy